saugatsthapit/akamai-as-code-template/README.md

 Staging without Spoofing strategy:
 - CNAMED to edgekey-staging.net in DNS zone

-P.S -> You can find the logs in all .log files.
+P.S -> You can find the logs inside Logs Folder.